FreySolarEye/freysolareye.github.io/_posts/2022-11-16-Reversing-ISP-Router-Firmware[Part 2].md

 # Summary
 {:.no_toc}

 We've successfully emulated our router firmware using out of the box tools, perfomred dynamic analysis inside the emulated running state of the firmware.
-Thinked out of the box techniques and applied them to tinker with mechanisms and finally getting access inside the Router Web Portal.
+Thinked outside of the box techniques and applied them to tinker with mechanisms and finally getting access inside the Router Web Portal.
 On <a href="Part[3]" > Part[ 3 ]</a> we will be talking on how we can find and analyse vulnerabilities or who knows fuzzing for some Bofs too;